Affirmative action in the United States

-Affirmative action in the United States is a set of laws, policies, guidelines, and administrative practices "intended to end and correct the effects of a specific form of discrimination" that include government-mandated, government-approved, and voluntary private programs.
-The programs tend to focus on access to education and employment, granting special consideration to historically excluded groups, specifically racial minorities or women.
-The impetus toward affirmative action is redressing the disadvantages associated with past and present discrimination.
-Further impetus is a desire to ensure public institutions, such as universities, hospitals, and police forces, are more representative of the populations they serve.
+In the United States, affirmative action consists of government-mandated, government-approved, and voluntary private programs granting special consideration to groups considered or classified as historically excluded, specifically racial minorities and women.
+These programs tend to focus on access to education and employment in order to redress the disadvantages associated with past and present discrimination.
+Another goal of affirmative action policies is to ensure that public institutions, such as universities, hospitals, and police forces, are more representative of the populations they serve.